robinhenry/gym-anm/README.md

 ## Installation

 ### Requirements
 `gym-anm` requires Python 3.8+ and can run on Linux, MaxOS, and Windows.
+Some rendering features may not work properly on Windows (not tested).

 We recommend installing `gym-anm` in a Python environment (e.g., [virtualenv](https://virtualenv.pypa.io/en/latest/) or [conda](https://conda.io/en/latest/#)).